 Even though the role involves a lot of technology responsibilities, it is still a product management position.
 Being successful in the position requires the ability to understand company strategy and economic drivers.
 To ensure that the candidate has a strong understanding of the business side, some companies even require an MBA (or equivalent job experience).

 Excellent Communication Skills

-The technical product manager translates the strategy into the execution.
-This involves communicating with strictly business-minded people and with strictly technical-minded people -- and ensuring that both sides have the needs fulfilled in an optimal way.
+The technical product manager translates the strategy into execution.
+This involves communicating with strictly business-minded people and with strictly technical-minded people — and ensuring that both sides have their needs fulfilled in an optimal way.
 It is key that TPM is comfortable getting into deep technical discussions with engineers (and users) about the pros and cons of different approaches.

 Since technical product managers operate in a dynamic environment, they must have experience determining the best course of action based on the whole.
 You should look for a proven ability to break down barriers to improve interactions and efficiency.
 Being able to develop scalable and performance-driven control platforms is a must.